TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     feature which can help reduce tearing issues on some setups
 -   **Switchres 1.52** — A tool used internally by the provided `15khz-change-res-exec` script — see `usage`.
+-   **Attract-Mode** — A full-screen emulators frontend ideal for use with a Joystick and a CRT Screen.

 1. Install the following required packages using APT: